 Question 10: Please share any other thoughts or feedback you have about the event

-Although questions 1-9 cover most things you need to know from your attendees, keeping an open-ended question at the end of your survey, which lets them share anything they wish, can be a good addition to your survey.
+Although questions 1-9 cover most things you need to know from your attendees, keeping an open-ended question at the end of your survey, which lets them share anything they wish, can be a good addition to your virtual event survey.
 This way, attendees can freely speak their minds about anything related to your event; the responses just might surprise you!